-An associate professor of psychology at SNHU, Dr. Michael Hendery's courses taught include Introduction to Psychology, Psychology of Personality, Social Psychology and Assessment and Testing.
+An associate professor of psychology and the Department Chair at SNHU, Dr. Michael Hendery's courses taught include Introduction to Psychology, Psychology of Personality, Social Psychology and Assessment and Testing.
 He is a licensed clinical psychologist and works in private practice.

 Hendery received his Bachelor of Arts in Psychology from Ithaca College, his Master of Arts in Clinical Psychology from St. Michael's College and his Doctor of Psychology in Clinical Psychology from George Washington University.
 He is also the recipient of the 2014 New Hampshire Excellence in Education award.